d-steve/homebridge-dynamic-timer/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-http-webhooks`
 3. Update your configuration file.
 See sample-config.json snippet below.
+4. Navigate to your homebridge/node_modules/homebridge-http-webhooks/src/homekit/accessories/ directory.
+5. For LightBulbs: Replace the HttpWebHookLightBulbAccessory.js file with the one from this project.
+6. For Light Sensors: Replace the HttpWebHookSensorAccessory.js file with the one from this project.
+7. Restart HomeBridge

 # Retrieve state
 To retrieve the current state you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger`